ColOfAbRiX/the-road-to-fp/01_different_way_of_thinking.md

 ## New concepts, techniques and tools

-As I said erlier you could write pure functions and use immutable values all day long without the need of anything else and you would be writing functional code.
+As I said earlier you could write pure functions and use immutable values all day long without the need of anything else and you would be writing functional code.

 Issues will start to arise when you begin to write more complex and structured programs, when you